kyopark2014/mcp-manus/application/planner_en.md

 </tool_loop_structure>

 <tool_capabilities>
+This is CRITICAL.
 {mcp_tools}
-Note: Ensure that each step completes a full task, as session continuity cannot be preserved.
+Note: Ensure that each step using Researcher, Coder and Browser completes a full task, as session continuity cannot be preserved.
 </tool_capabilities>

 <task_tracking>